jerensl/Blogging/README.md

 # Blogging

-Blogging is an open source blogging system that is easy to use.
+Blogging is a personal web app for portfolios & blogs.

 ## Features